CENTURI-Hackathon-2022/bike-riding/README.md

 # It's like riding a bike

-This project is about mice learning to stay on a rotor
+This project is about mice learning to stay on an accelerating rotor

 # Getting started